-Finally, be sure to be culturally appropriate when packing (wear socks, slip on shoes, ect.)
-This article has some great advice on what to pack for a trip to Japan.
+Finally, be sure to be culturally appropriate when packing (wear socks, slip on shoes, etc.) This article has some great advice on what to pack for a trip to Japan.

 If you encounter an issue where you cannot read the menu, try to patiently ask the server if they speak English.
 In general, restaurant staff are very accommodating, so be sure to show gratitude for their help.

-If you are worried about struggling to find places to eat, have a local suggest great restaurants.
+If you are worried about struggling to find places to eat, have one of our local experts suggest great restaurants.
 This way you’ll get to try local cuisine, and know you'll have a great experience before arriving!

 If you have strict allergies, it is very important that you have these written out, in Japanese, before you arrive.